fireship-io/fireship.io/README.md

 **Note:** A weird caveat with Svelte web components is that all styles must be encapsulated.
 You can use Tailwind, BUT only with `@apply` in the component.
 Global styles will not work.

-- `npm run dev`: Runs components in isolation.
+- `npm run svelte-dev`: Runs components in isolation.
 Serves `app/index.html` as a playground for components.